Every entrepreneur reaches a stage when his or her business idea starts having a life of its own. This is a great and scary place to be.

-When starting a Gelateria, the smartest way to go about is usually to start with a variety of flavors.
+When starting a Gelateria, the smartest way to go about is usually to start with a variety of flavours.
 But, not too many of course.
-A diversity of 15-20 flavors can be just perfect.
+A diversity of 15-20 flavours can be just perfect.
 Over time, you can weed out the ones that are less popular with your customers.

-Furthermore, offer samples of your products whenever and wherever possible as though the success of your Gelato business depends on it, because it does!
+Furthermore, offer samples of your products whenever and wherever possible as though the success of your Gelato business depends on it because it does!
 They are a great way to hook people and reel them into becoming customers.
-They key is to focus on getting people hooked on a particular taste which only your business provides and is unparalleled to anyone else in the market.
+The key is to focus on getting people hooked on a particular taste which only your business provides and is unparalleled to anyone else in the market.